Qatar and Supreme Committee announce new strategic partnership with CONCACAF | Goal.com

 Concacaf President and FIFA Vice President, Victor Montagliani, commented on the Qatar national team’s invitation to play in the 2021 and 2023 Concacaf Gold Cup completions.

-“In 2017 we entered into a Memorandum of Understanding with the Asian Football Confederation which has been mutually beneficial for both regions, and paved the way for this important agreement between Concacaf, the Qatar Football Association and the Supreme Committee.

 “The Qatar National Team will be a guest participant in the Concacaf Gold Cup, the flagship men’s international competition in our region.
 We look forward to welcoming them and we know that as reigning AFC Asian Cup Champions they will provide stern opposition for our national teams.
-This innovative partnership with the QFA and the SC includes a significant football development and social responsibility component, offering huge benefits to the game across the Concacaf region.
-It will also provide a great knowledge sharing opportunity between the hosts of the FIFA World Cup 2022, and our region as we look to harness the full benefits of hosting the event in 2026,” added Montagliani.
+This innovative partnership with the QFA and the SC includes a significant football development and social responsibility component, offering huge benefits to the game across the Concacaf region."